yassato/AraAphidGWAS/manuscript/manuscript.md

 Although plant genes involved in physical and chemical defense are well studied, less is known about the genetic basis underlying effects of plant growth traits on herbivory.
 Here, we conducted a genome-wide association study (GWAS) of aphid abundance in a field population of *Arabidopsis thaliana*.
 This field GWAS detected a significant peak on the third chromosome of *A. thaliana*.
-Out of candidate genes near this significant genomic region, a mutant of a ribosomal gene (AT3G13882) exhibited slower growth and later flowering than a wild type under laboratory condition.
+Out of candidate genes near this significant genomic region, a mutant of a ribosomal gene (AT3G13882) exhibited slower growth and later flowering than a wild type under laboratory conditions.
 A no-choice assay with the turnip aphid, _Lipaphis erysimi_, found that aphids were unable to successfully establish on the mutant.
 These findings suggest the potential role of growth-related genes in altering herbivore abundance.

 # Introduction